Rangers vs. Diamondbacks Player Props Betting Odds

-Marcus Semien and Christian Walker are two of the players with prop bets for the taking when the Texas Rangers and the Arizona Diamondbacks meet at Chase Field on Monday (at 9:40 PM ET).
+Marcus Semien and Christian Walker are two of the top players with prop bets available when the Texas Rangers and the Arizona Diamondbacks play at Chase Field on Tuesday (beginning at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!